-In a direct sales process, DDM engages with the seller bilaterally and negotiates tailored terms.
+In a direct sales process, DDM engages with the relevant seller bilaterally and negotiates tailored terms.
 Direct sales transactions are generally beneficial for DDM as price transparency and price pressure are generally low, and as they give DDM a greater influence over the final composition of the portfolio and thereby the possibility to tailor it to fit the prevailing investment appetite.

 For some sellers of portfolios, the sales process is highly sensitive from a marketing perspective and therefore the seller sometimes prefers to perform sales on a bilateral basis rather than through an open tender.
 DDM has made a significant part of its past historical investments from such bilateral transactions, something that highlights its deep and extensive contact-network and deal-making capability in its core markets.
-Approximately 30 percent of DDM's portfolio acquisitions have been conducted as direct sales (based on acquired nominal value).